Censorship in the Republic of Ireland: Central Bank of Ireland

-The Credit Institutions (Stabilisation) Act 2010
+Credit Institutions (Stabilisation) Act 2010

-This Act was passed by 78–71 in December 2010 in partial response to the post-2008 Irish banking crisis.
+The Credit Institutions (Stabilisation) Act 2010 was passed by 78–71 in December 2010 in partial response to the post-2008 Irish banking crisis.
 Section 60 provides that the Irish government may apply to the courts for an order made under the Act to be heard in private.
 Section 59 prohibits anyone from publishing the fact that the minister has made an order or direction under the Act; even publication that such a prohibition order has been made is also an offence under the Act.
-Days after the Act was passed, an order was sought by minister Brian Lenihan Jnr and approved allowing a transfer of over €3,700,000,000 into Allied Irish Bank, then an insolvent bank.
+Days after the Act was passed, an order was sought by minister Brian Lenihan Jnr and approved allowing a transfer of over €3.7 billion into Allied Irish Bank, then an insolvent bank.
 Two Irish Times reporters were expelled from the court by judge Maureen Harding Clark just before the hearing.

-Censorship of books
+Oireachtas footage

-On 18 November 1942 Senator Sir John Keane moved in Seanad Éireann: "That, in the opinion of Seanad Éireann, the Censorship of Publications Board appointed by the Minister for Justice under the Censorship of Publications Act 1929, has ceased to retain public confidence, and that steps should be taken by the Minister to reconstitute the board".
-After four days of debate, the motion was roundly defeated: Tá (for) 2 votes – Sir John Keane and Joseph Johnston – Níl (against) 34 votes.
+Proceedings of the Dáil Éireann, the Seanad Éireann, and various Oireachtas Committees are broadcast on Oireachtas TV and the Houses of Oireachtas website.
+Although the copyright of footage is under a version of a Creative Commons licence CC BY 4.0, the copyright does limit on the use of this footage, including a prohibition of its use in the context of political satire or light entertainment.
+A way to deal around this restriction is by presenting footage of the Oireachtas as stand alone news, and then showing the footage through satire.
+An example of this is when in December 2009, Green deputy Paul Gogarty used unparliamentary language in the Dáil, by saying the f-word at Labour deputy Emmet Stagg.
+Due to it wide reporting in the press, the deputy was asked to explain the situation on a chat show which included showings of the incident.